Let me ask you a question…

 But here’s the painful truth, impulsive buying often leaves you with regret, financial stress, and a cluttered home.
 If you’re tired of wondering where your hard-earned money went by the end of each month, this post is for you.

-What Is Impulsive Buying?
+What is Impulsive Buying?

 Impulsive buying refers to purchasing something on a whim, without prior planning.
 It’s driven by emotion rather than necessity or logic.
 In Nigeria, this behavior is amplified by factors such as flashy ads on social media, convenient online shopping platforms like Jumia or Konga, and even social pressure to keep up with trends.